To view the 2021-2022 Governors’ Pecuniary Interests Declarations please click HERE

 Governors are expected to be well prepared for these meetings and attendance is expected, with apologies only for good reasons.
 In addition, representatives from the governing body attend Trust Board committee meetings for Audit, Education Standards, Estates, HR and Finance each term.
 These Committees report back to the Full Governing Body every term.

 Governors at Plymstock School often meet outside of the formal schedule.
-Governors will form sub-committees for specific reasons such as the Head teacher’s Performance Management, pay reviews or disciplinary procedures.
-Governors are asked frequently to sit on panels, for example to decide on issues of employment or pupil discipline, and a governor is usually on any interview panel for prospective employees.
+Governors will form sub-committees for specific reasons such as disciplinary procedures or working parties for a given area such as a new building project.
+Governors are asked occasionally to sit on panels, for example to decide on issues of employment or pupil discipline, and a governor is usually on any interview panel for prospective employees.
 Governors will also attend a full training day every year.
 Each governor will have a link to a specific subject area, for example there is a Child Protection Governor; other governors are linked to curriculum areas like Maths or English.
 Governors are encouraged to visit the school as often as possible.
 Governors serve four year terms of office but many governors choose to sign on for term after term, our longest serving member has now been with us for over 25 years, she started as a parent governor and wanted to keep working for the benefit of the school long after her children left.

 Skills and training

 Governors do not need specific skills, but many of the tasks they are required to undertake can benefit from general business knowledge such as understanding management systems, budget planning and HR functions.

-As an Academy we are required to ensure that training for governors is available and we buy into a number of training packages from a variety of providers to ensure that governors are properly inducted to their role and trained for specific tasks such as appointing the Head Teacher and then carrying out the Head Teacher’s performance review.
+As an Academy we are required to ensure that training for governors is available and we buy into a number of training packages from a variety of providers to ensure that governors are properly inducted to their role and trained for specific tasks such as appointing the Head Teacher and sitting on the student disciplinary panel.

 Support for governors